CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **How to contribute**

 If you want to contribute to Seriously Simple Podcasting, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting) - please read the [contributor guidelines](https://github.com/hlashbrooke/Seriously-Simple-Podcasting/blob/master/CONTRIBUTING.md) for more information on how you can do this.

+**Help translate this plugin**

+Seriously Simple Podcasting is currently available in English, Gemran & Russian, but if you would like to contirbute translations to this plugin you can do so through [a simple web interface](https://translate.wordpress.org/projects/wp-plugins/seriously-simple-podcasting).
+Any and all translations are welcome.

 == Usage ==